 Getting in the zone means more leads

 The first way to improve business is by creating more leads.
 Positive word of mouth is the reward you get for creating amazing customer experiences.
 The research proves that word of mouth increases as customer experience improves.
-This is true for most industries, and it’s the only way to ensure a steady flow of leads to your business without having to rely solely on advertising.
+This is true for most industries, and it’s the only way to ensure a steady flow of leads to your business without having to rely soley on advertising.
 Creating experiences that stand out means that you and your team must be in the zone.

 Getting in the zone means better conversion rates

 The second way to improve business is by converting more of your new leads into paying customers.
 Something as simple as answering the phone promptly with excellent phone manner; addressing waiting customers; asking better open questions; smiling and getting interested in the life and needs of every person; spending extra time to service requests is what is required to improve conversion rates.
 Our research and case studies demonstrate the power of training and on the job coaching has on sales conversion rates.
 To make this happen, management must set up their team with the tools and training to succeed in conversion.
 Getting in the zone starts before customers are served, everyday, without fail, no exceptions.